The Dressmaker

 • Intensity?
 0% = original; 100% = full Dress statistics & axis.

 • Why CIELUV?
-Linearizes blue↔yellow chroma geometry used in original MATLAB code.
+Linearizes blue↔yellow chroma geometry so the dress axis stays perceptually straight.

 • Different image types?
 Works best on objects with two dominant colour regions and moderate lightness contrast.

 • Gamut clipping?
-Hard clipping replicates original; mild shifts near extremes are expected.
+Hard clipping keeps values in range; mild shifts near extremes are expected.

 • Real Dress stats?
 Replace constants with empirically computed stats if you have the masked Dress image.

 • Masking?
-Original algorithm uses object masks; here we treat the full image.
-Add a mask uploader for tighter control.
+This demo treats the full image; add an object mask uploader for tighter control.

 70%